hipe/tmx/zerk/doc/issues/053-feature-injection-through-compounded-feature-branches.md

 ## hash collisions between branches :#note-1

-what if two or more of the operator branches share the same key for their branch items?
+what if two or more of the feature branches share the same key for their branch items?

 there used to be define-time collision detection (tacitly) between